The multiplier spectrum morphism is generically injective: Generic injectivity of the multiplier spectrum morphism

-The following theorem is a variant of the main theorem in \cite{ji2023dao}.
-In \cite[Theorem 1.2]{ji2023dao}, the proof is for the product map $f_V\times f_V$ on $\P^1\times \P^1$, here we replace this product map by $f_V\times g_V$ on $\P^1\times \P^1$.
-The proof of Theorem \ref{DAO} follows the same lines as previous proof of \cite[Theorem 1.3]{ji2023dao}.
-Indeed the proof of Theorem \ref{DAO} is easier since we only need to construct a dynamical relation between $f_V$ and $g_V$. \begin{thm} Let $d\geq 2$ and let $f_V,g_V$ be two degree $d$ non-isotrivial algebraic family parametrized by the same irreducible algebraic curve $V$, and $f_V,g_V$ are not family of flexible Latt\`es maps.
-Assume that there are infinitely many $t\in V$ such that $f_t$ and $g_t$ are both PCF.
-Then for all but finitely many $t\in V$, $f_t$ and $g_t$ are intertwined. \end{thm}
+The following theorem is similar to the main theorem in \cite{ji2023dao}.
+In \cite[Theorem 1.2]{ji2023dao}, the proof is for the product map $f_V\times_V f_V$ on $\P^1\times \P^1$, here we replace this product map by $f_V\times_V g_V$ on $\P^1\times \P^1$.
+Indeed the proof of Theorem \ref{DAO} is easier since we only need to construct a dynamical relation between $f_V$ and $g_V$.

+\begin{thm}[=Theorem \ref{DAOint}] Let $d\geq 2$ and let $f_V,g_V$ be two degree $d$ non-isotrivial algebraic families parametrized by the same irreducible algebraic curve $V$.
+Assume $f_V$ and $g_V$ are not flexible Latt\`es family.
+Assume that there are infinitely many $t\in V(\C)$ such that $f_t$ and $g_t$ are both PCF.
+Then for all but finitely many $t\in V(\C)$, $f_t$ and $g_t$ are intertwined. \end{thm}

 \proof Our proof is a modification of the one for \cite[Theorem 1.3]{ji2023dao}.